MaastrichtU-Library/introduction-to-reproducibility-with-python/README.md

 git clone https://github.com/MaastrichtU-IDS/coding4all.git
 ```

-> If you don't have `git` installed you can also[download it as a .zip file](https://github.com/MaastrichtU-IDS/coding4all/archive/refs/heads/main.zip) and unzip it.
+> If you don't have `git` installed you can also [download it as a .zip file](https://github.com/MaastrichtU-IDS/coding4all/archive/refs/heads/main.zip) and unzip it.

 4. **Go the workshop folder in your terminal**: